Exchanging Goods Using Valuable Money: Introduction

 It might be argued that traders could just avoid using the system by bartering.
 However, in practice it seems that people are extremely wedded to trading using money -- even for black market or criminal transactions.
 They might also try to avoid paying the purchase tax, but tax evasion is a problem that countries are used to grappling with: no doubt some evasion will always take place, but its scope may be limited.

 Since we are not presenting any new theory (except possibly for showing how to calculate the effects of a purchase tax on trading volumes), we will proceed by an extended numerical example.
 Although very simple (two goods, three traders), it is difficult to calculate the solutions without the use of a computer.
 The algorithm we use is described in the Appendix.
-We suggest that anyone wishing to check our calculations should use a program such as Maple, Mathematica, or R.
+We suggest that anyone wishing to check our calculations should use a program such as Mathematica, Maple, or R.

-In order to give more motivation, we present the example in the form of a narrative about a desert island economy.
-The inhabitants consider various proposed systems before settling on the one described above.
+In order to give more motivation, we present the example in the form of a narrative about some desert island economies.
+The islanders consider various proposed systems, but one island tries the mechanism described above.
 We also show how the standard Edgeworth box diagram can be modified to analyse the equilibrium when there are only two goods and two traders.
 Finally we briefly survey some related work.